 Researcher at University of Macau

-Sara Migliorini is a researcher at the University of Macau, focusing on AI risk bonds and liability governance.
+Sara Migliorini is a researcher at the University of Macau, focusing on AI risk bonds.

 Serena Booth